· I am a PhD candidate at the Ross School of Business, researching on asset pricing and behavior of individual investors.

 · Stephen M. Ross Doctoral Fellowship (2013-present).

-This paper empirically shows that investors tend to buy higher beta stocks following small realized losses.
-This behavior is observed in institutional as well as individual investors, but more pronounced in lower skilled individual investors who on an average buy a new stock with up to 15% higher beta than that of the old stock they were holding.
-This behavior can be inferred from a theoretical framework where agents with prospect theory utility and narrow framing choose optimal risk level within each mental account and decide endogenously whether to close a mental account or keep it open.
-And finally with this insight into investor trading behavior I suggest an improvement to betting against beta trading strategy that can improve the Sharpe ratio by more than twice.
+I empirically show that investors tend to buy higher beta stocks following realized losses.
+This behavior is observed in institutional as well as individual investors, but is more pronounced among individual investors with lower expertise, who on an average buy a new stock with up to 15% higher beta than that of the old stock they were holding.
+For an agent with utility consistent with prospect theory, this behavior emerges as the optimal response to her problem of maximizing utility within a mental account.
+Furthermore, this behavior can aggregate up during market downturns and cause pricing distortions in a direction similar to the beta anomaly.
+With this insight, I suggest a modification to the betting against beta trading strategy that can improve the Sharpe ratio more than twofold.

-Consumption Based Asset Pricing Adjusting for Measurement Error in Consumption (working paper 2015)
+Consumption Based Asset Pricing Adjusting for Measurement Error in Consumption (working paper)

 This paper presents a modification to the testable Euler equation in the form of an adjustment term due to additive measurement error in consumption data.
 The error in consumption data has the potential to magnify the equity premium puzzle in a CRRA framework and including the adjustment term leads to a reduction in the estimated risk aversion coefficient.
 The paper also empirically estimates a ballpark figure for the variance of measurement error and demonstrates a significant resolution of the puzzle by including measurement error in the model.